 If you have been following posts from the dissection group, you know that four times a year we ask members to nominate a recent novel they’d want to discuss in order to understand the mechanics that led to its breakout success.
 From half a dozen nominees, members vote to select the one novel we’ll dissect.

 Members of the dissection group are writers (and readers) of all genres.
 Thus, we’ve ended up dissecting novels from nearly every genre: sci fi, dystopian, literary, women’s, historical, young adult, humor, thriller…

 The range has been satisfying.
 Don Maass’s writings on breakout fiction – on which our group bases its dissections – recognize that the craft underlying breakouts applies across genre.
 In Writing 21st Century Fiction, he underscores that high-impact fiction merges both character- and plot-driven craft, propelling breakout success.
 And a frequent observation after dissections is how much participants gain from discussing novels in genres outside their typical reading or writing tastes.

 Still… going into last year, the moderators and members of the group expressed a greater push for diversity.
 The democracy of picking one book often left stellar second and third choices.
 And – as much as we’d seen some range in author and main character diversity – we noticed that those near-misses would have included greater diversity in gender, race and culture.

 So in July, we tried an experiment.
 Rather than reading only one top vote, we culled a poll from all of those near-misses, and then dissected the top three, which yielded this amazing list:

 - Nicole Yoon’s The Sun Is Also A Star

-Heads up: If you haven’t read the novel, know that SPOILERS MAY BE PRESENT in shared excerpts from our dissection.
+Warning: If you haven’t read the novel(s), know that SPOILERS MAY BE PRESENT in shared excerpts here or on the Facebook discussion.